Working Towards FIAP Distinctions

 The title must be that which appears in the catalogue.
 The title should be the same for ALL acceptances for that image.
 The practice of using the same title for different images, differentiated by a number is to be strongly discouraged.
 This is because some exhibitions do not include such numbers in their catalogues; consequently, such acceptances may not be verifiable.

 Many exhibitions place limits on the length of titles.
 This can vary from 25 to 35 characters including spaces.
 With ‘on‐line’ entry systems that refuse a title if it does not comply, you need to bear this in mind as well.
-Unlike our “Natural History” naming requirements the international salon’s “Nature” section does not require Latin sub‐titles, apart from the fact that they are hard to fit on the 35‐character limit, they are rarely if ever read out to the selectors and even more rarely are they included in catalogues, they just need to reflect simple concepts like 'Gannett feeding chick'.
+Unlike our “Natural History” naming requirements the international salon’s “Nature” section does not require Latin sub‐titles, apart from the fact that they are hard to fit on the 35‐character limit, they are rarely if ever read out to the selectors and even more rarely are they included in catalogues, they just need to reflect simple concepts like "Gannett feeding chick".

 The “Salon” Column